eniblock/investoken/docs/Investoken.md

 function unpause() external nonpayable
 ```

+This function unpauses the token transfers and approvals

 *Unpauses the token transfers and approvals.
 This function can only be called by an address with the PAUSER_ROLE.*